JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

 * Store the `Package.swift` within the consumer project's repository.
 This helps to avoid the versioning and maintenance issues.
   However, this approach can cause problems with multi-repository SPM setups of the consumer project and further automation:

-  1. In a multi-package project, only one consumer package can depend on the external module, to avoid dependency conflicts within the project.
+  * In a multi-package project, only one consumer package can depend on the external module (to avoid dependency conflicts within the project).
 So, all the logic that depends on your Kotlin Multiplatform module should be encapsulated in a particular consumer package.
-  2. If you publish the Kotlin Multiplatform project using an automated CI process, this process would need to include publishing the updated `Package.swift` file to the consumer repository.
+  * If you publish the Kotlin Multiplatform project using an automated CI process, this process would need to include publishing the updated `Package.swift` file to the consumer repository.
 Such a phase in CI can be difficult to maintain as it may lead to conflicting updates of the consumer repository.